museum-digital/museum-digital.org-uk/content/software/frontend.md

     [
         'RSS',
         'for staying up-to-date',
-        "Where objects are listed, museum-digital's frontend generates an RSS feed.
+        "Where objects, events, or exhibitions are listed, museum-digital's frontend generates an RSS feed.
 These feeds can be subscribed to using a feed reader.", ],
     [
         'JSON-LD',